bozsahin/ccglab/README.md

 <br>This is your ccglab home.
 <li> <code>cd h/ccglab</code>
 <li> Execute <code>./run-to-complete-first-time-install</code> bash script in the repo to get the extras needed, and to set up the paths so that CCGlab is usable from anywhere in your user account. <br>
-<b>Please read the rest of this document before you run the script.</b>
 <li> Open a new bash terminal and run <code>ccglab</code> script from anywhere.
 </ol>